ggez/ggez/docs/FAQ.md

 entries in the `Conf` object before creating your `Context`.
-If you request older versions of OpenGL you will also have to provide shaders written in the appropriate version of GLSL (which is a bit of a WIP) and there's no promises that things like `SpriteBatch` and `Canvas` will work.
+If you request older versions of OpenGL you will also have to provide shaders written in the appropriate version of GLSL (which is a bit of a WIP) and there're no promises that things like `SpriteBatch` and `Canvas` will work.

 <a name="gfx">